How to choose the best Aesthetic Doctor near you

 Are they a GMC registered doctor?

-Every GMC registered doctor has an externally approved doctor who assesses them annually.
+Every GMC registered doctor has an externally approved Appraiser who is another doctor who assesses them annually.
 The ethics and probity of every doctor are examined to protect patients from harm.

 Does the doctor use facial ultrasound?

-Not a deal breaker, but it is assurance that the doctor takes your safety very seriously.
+Personally, I won't have certain aesthetic injections without prior scanning of the area.
 Facial ultrasound has been used in UK clinics as a means of visualising vasculature prior to injection of filler (essentially jelly).
-If an artery is injected with filler, there are serious medical conserquences such as skin necrosis.
-It is best to try a prevent this complication.
-I was the 3rd aesthetic doctor to use the Clarius Aesthetic Ultrasound in the UK back in April 2021 and I'm proud to be a vocal advocate for patient safety and regulation.
+If an artery is injected with filler, there are serious medical consequences such as skin necrosis.
+It is best to try a prevent this complication from the beginning.
+I use a diagnostic facial ultrasound in my aesthetic practice since April 2021 and I'm proud to be a vocal advocate for patient safety and regulation in aesthetic medicine.

 No one likes to hear this, but things can go awry, even with very experienced and competent doctors.
 Ensure you are within a 3 hour drive from your doctor or stay locally for a couple of days after your procedure.
 This is so that you can be seen if a problem arises.

-What you should know about having injectables such as Botox and dermal fillers, or having threadlifts in the UK.
+What you should know about having injectables such as Botox and dermal fillers, or having a thread-lift in the UK.

-Unfortunately aesthetics is unregulated.
+Unfortunately, aesthetics is unregulated.
 Any person can train for 4 hours in aesthetics, set up a training company, buy unregulated and not clinically tested fillers over the internet and inject your face.
 If you have consented to them injecting this then this act is perfectly legal.
 But as you can see, you are taking risks with your face.
 Hopefully regulation is coming.
-But in the meantime do your research and BE SAFE.
+But in the mean-time do your research and BE SAFE.
+No one values a bargain when they are left with no results or awful aesthetic outcomes.

 If you would like a consultation or treatment from me: